What is the Best Deck Stain for Pressure-Treated Wood? (2023)

 Application

 The complexity of applying stains can vary.
-If you’re new to deck staining, it’s recommended to opt for a product that’s straightforward to apply and doesn’t demand any particular skills or knowledge.
+If you’re new to deck staining, I recommend starting with a stain that’s user-friendly and doesn’t require a steep learning curve.

 Cost